blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/005-register-pool.md

 ✅ This guide assumes your files are in the $HOME/dingo folder.
 Adjust paths below if necessary.

-## Step 1 - Create your pool's metadata json file
+## Step 1 - Create your pool's metadata JSON file
-Update below with your pool's information.
+Update the values below with your pool's information.

 📝 **ticker** must be between 3-5 characters in length 📝 **description** cannot exceed 255 characters in length.